CristhianCV/2048-game/README.md

 ### Instructions

-- Use the arrows to move the tiles.
+- Use the arrows/WASD/swipe to move the tiles.
 - When two tiles with the same number touch, they merge into one.
 - Obtain the tile with 2048.